Meeting minutes and resources

 Below the Monk's Bay Formation, we've got potentially a confined aquifer system within the lower green sand, which is known as the Sandrock.
 That becomes more important in the Undercliff but here in Bonchurch because the Sandrock is exposed in the sea cliffs that it free drains.
 It is not confined; it's not generating artesian pressures.

-Whereas that situation is a little bit different in the Undercliff because this horizon dips below sea level.
+Whereas that situation is a little different in the Undercliff because this horizon dips below sea level.
 So, the whole system becomes quite confined.

 Focusing on Bonchurch then we believe based on the previous drilling that we did in 2002, that this is primarily an upper system landslide system seated in the Gault Clay.
 The interesting characteristics of the failure in December was the sheer vertical movement at the rear of the scarp of almost 100m.
 The vertical settle raised the question of how the geology accommodates the sudden drop of 100m.
 An interpretation of this failure points initially that the failure was in the higher levels of the Gault, but the verticality of the rear scarp suggested the movement could be at the base of the Gault.